How to Become a Certified Nurse-Midwife (CNM) in Virginia: Education & Career Guide

 Salaries for Certified Nurse-Midwives in Virginia

-According to the U.S. Bureau of Labor Statistics, certified nurse-midwives in Virginia enjoy competitive salaries that reflect their advanced education and specialized skills.
-The median annual wage for CNMs in Virginia is $108,350 as of May 2023, above the national median for this profession.
+According to the U.S. Bureau of Labor Statistics’ May 2024 data, certified nurse-midwives in Virginia enjoy competitive salaries that reflect their advanced education and specialized skills.
+With the new 2025 legislation mandating full reimbursement parity, CNM compensation is expected to increase further.

-The demand for nurse-midwives continues to grow in Virginia, with an expected occupational growth rate of 26% between 2022 and 2032.
-This growth rate is significantly higher than the average for all occupations in the state, just 15%.
-This positive job outlook reflects the increasing recognition of CNMs’ value to maternal and women’s healthcare.
+The demand for nurse-midwives continues to grow in Virginia, with an expected occupational growth rate of 26% through 2032, significantly higher than the state average of 15% for all occupations.
+This exceptional job outlook reflects the increasing recognition of CNMs’ value to maternal and women’s healthcare, combined with ongoing workforce shortages and expanding practice authority.

 What is the difference between a Certified Nurse-Midwife (CNM) and a Certified Professional Midwife (CPM) in Virginia?

 In Virginia, a Certified Nurse-Midwife (CNM) is an advanced practice registered nurse with graduate-level education in midwifery who is licensed through the Virginia Board of Nursing.
-CNMs can practice independently, prescribe medications with proper authorization, and work in various healthcare settings.
+CNMs can practice independently after completing 1,000 supervised clinical hours, prescribe medications including controlled substances, and work in various healthcare settings.
 A Certified Professional Midwife (CPM) is a direct-entry midwife with specialized training in out-of-hospital births but without nursing education.
-CPMs in Virginia have more restricted practice scopes and cannot work without physician supervision.
+As of July 2025, CPMs have expanded practice authority under new legislation, but still have more restricted scopes compared to CNMs.

 Can I complete a nurse-midwifery program online while living in Virginia?

 Yes, there are several ACME-accredited nurse-midwifery programs that offer online didactic coursework with arranged clinical placements in your local area.
-While Shenandoah University is the only physical school in Virginia with an ACME-accredited program, Virginia residents can attend programs like Frontier Nursing University, Georgetown University, or Thomas Jefferson University online while completing clinical requirements at approved sites in Virginia.
+While Shenandoah University is the only physical school in Virginia with an ACME-accredited program, Virginia residents can attend programs like Frontier Nursing University, Georgetown University, or other distance-accessible programs online while completing clinical requirements at approved sites throughout Virginia.

 What is the scope of practice for Certified Nurse-Midwives in Virginia?

 CNMs in Virginia have a broad scope of practice that includes providing primary healthcare to women throughout their lifespan, with a special emphasis on pregnancy, childbirth, and gynecologic care.
-They can provide prenatal care, attend births in hospitals, birth centers, or homes, offer postpartum care, conduct well-woman exams, provide family planning services, treat common gynecological conditions, and prescribe medications with proper authorization from the Virginia Board of Nursing.
+They can provide prenatal care, attend births in hospitals, birth centers, or homes, offer postpartum care, conduct well-woman exams, provide family planning services, treat common gynecological conditions, and prescribe medications, including controlled substances.
+As of July 2025, CNMs with 1,000 supervised clinical hours can practice independently without physician oversight.

 Do Certified Nurse-Midwives in Virginia need a collaborative agreement with a physician?